Kellye Fox |

 A packaged rotisserie chicken sitting in a shopping cart at Whole Foods.

-You can find Whole Foods’ rotisserie chicken in their Deli Department near the other hot food, but they’re not cheap… at all.
-I opted for the classic rotisserie (just over $9 with tax), which actually weighed an extra 13 oz than labeled.
+You can find Whole Foods’ rotisserie chicken in their deli department near the other hot food, but they’re not cheap … at all.
+I opted for the classic rotisserie (just over $9 with tax), which actually weighed an extra 13 ounces than labeled.
 Yay!

 Even after a few hours, the meat was still juicy.
 A new batch of Whole Foods rotisserie chicken is brought out every four hours, with the first set delivered between 9:30 a.m. and 10 a.m.
 You’ll find a time sticker on each bag so you don’t have to guess.